 Key Take Aways

 - Momentum indicators include the relative strength index (RSI) and MACD

 - The length of short-term price swings measures price momentum

 - Steep slopes with a long price swing represent strong momentum

-- Weak momentum has a slight slope and short price swing.
+- Weak momentum has a slight slope and a short price swing.

-- Divergence—the disagreement between indicator—can have significant implications for trade management
+- Divergence—the disagreement between indicators—can significantly affect trade management.

 - Divergences can happen to trigger trades in both direction

 - A bullish divergence RSI occurs when the RSI is making higher low

 - Technical traders generally use divergence when the price moves in the opposite direction of a technical indicator